kaz1ngton/google-meet-additional-buttons/README.md

 ## 🕵️ PRIVACY POLICY

-We don't store your data, period.
+We don't store your data.